glikith/dsp/README.md

 ## How it works

 **Cycle detection** runs a DFS on the directed RAG, a cycle means circular wait, which is deadlock by definition.
-The **ML predictor** is trained on simulated state features (allocation ratios, wait counts, resource contention) to flag high-risk states before the cycle actually forms.
+The **ML predictor** is trained on simulated state features (allocation ratios, wait counts, resource contention) to flag high-risk states before the cycle actually forms

 ---